Arkansas Sales Tax

 Shipping and handling charges are taxable assuming the item being shipped is taxable, but not otherwise, and regardless of how it’s listed on the invoice or receipt.

 Arkansas has a state sales tax holiday on the first Saturday and Sunday in August.
-During this period, school supplies, school art supplies, clothing, and instructional materials are free of state and local taxes.
+During this period, school supplies, art supplies, clothing, and instructional materials are free of state and local sales taxes.
 All retailers and other sellers are required to participate in this event.

 In order to begin collecting sales tax on purchases made by your Arkansas customers, you first need to register your business with the state.
 This can be done online, by mail, or in person at your local Arkansas Department of Finance office.
 There is a $50 fee to register, and no matter how you choose to submit your registration, the actual filing of your returns must be done online.

 Because Arkansas is a member of the Streamlined Sales and Use Tax Agreement (SSUTA), you can register through that website for an Arkansas sales tax permit at the same time that you register to collect sales tax in all of the other states that are party to the agreement.
 If you’re only interested in registering in Arkansas at this time, however, you can go through the online Arkansas Taxpayer Access Point.

 Due Dates and Penalties

 Depending on the volume of taxable sales you’ve made or expected to make in the state and so your estimated annual sales tax liability, you will be assigned a filing frequency at the time of registration.
 This may be monthly, quarterly, or annually, and regardless of the frequency, returns and payments will be due on the 20th of the month following the close of the period in question.